Customize5773/Controlled-Mobile-Phone-RC-Car/README.md

 ---

-## Roadmap 🌟🛤️

-Future plans and enhancements for the project:

-- **Sensor Integration:**
-  Incorporate ultrasonic/infrared sensors for obstacle detection 👀 and avoidance 🚧.

-- **Advanced State Machine:**
-  Develop a robust control system 💡 to manage complex sequences 🔄 and error-handling for improved reliability 🛡️.

-- **Enhanced Web Interface:**
-  Create an interactive dashboard 🖥️ for monitoring real-time telemetry 📊 and controlling the robot 🎮.

-- **System Scalability:**
-  Expand the design 🔝 to support additional motors ⚙️ or auxiliary modules for extra functionalities 🚀.

-- **Community Collaboration:**
-  Engage with the mechatronics community 🤝 to receive feedback 📬 and collaborate on new features 🧠.

----

 ## License 📄🛡️

 This project is licensed under the **GNU GENERAL PUBLIC LICENSE Version 3**.
 See the [LICENSE](LICENSE) file for further details.